vacp2p/rfc/content/docs/rfcs/13/README.md

   Leaving this field empty means no filter on the content topic of message history is required.
   This field SHOULD be left empty in order to retrieve historical `WakuMessage` regardless of their content topics.
 - `PagingInfo` holds the information required for pagination.
-  Its `pageSize` field indicates the number of  `WakuMessage` to be included in the corresponding `HistoryResponse`.
+  Its `pageSize` field indicates the number of  `WakuMessage`s to be included in the corresponding `HistoryResponse`.
   It is RECOMMENDED that the queried node defines a maximum page size internally.
   If the querying node leaves the `pageSize` unspecified, or if the `pageSize` exceeds the maximum page size,